 Instructors: Karen Edwards and Carolyn Hutter

-Assumes the material in Models 1 and 8.
+Module description: Assumes the material in Modules 1 and 8.
 This model will provide an overview of genetic epidemiology, with a focus on design, analysis and interpretation in studies of complex disease.
 The focus is on methods for discovering how genetic factors influence health and disease.
 Topics covered will include twin studies, family studies, segregation analysis, linkage analysis, population-based association studies, and gene-environment interactions.
 The course will include practical examples using on-line resources and statistical analysis programs.
 Assumes the material in Module 1, Probability and Statistical Inference.
 Background reading: M.A.
 Austin (editor).
 2013.
 Genetic Epidemiology: methods and applications.

 Instructors: Noah Simon and Daniela Witten

 Module description: In this module, we will present a number of supervised learning techniques for the analysis of Biomedical Big Data.
 These techniques include penalized approaches for performing regression, classification, and survival analysis with Big Data.
 Support vector machines, decision trees, and random forests will also be covered.
 The main emphasis will be on the analysis of “high-dimensional” data sets from genomics, transcriptomics, metabolomics, proteomics, and other fields.
 These data are typically characterized by a huge number of molecular measurements (such as genes) and a relatively small number of samples (such as patients).
 We will also consider electronic health record data sets, which often contain many missing measurements.
 Throughout the course, we will focus on common pitfalls in the supervised analysis of Biomedical Big Data, and how to avoid them.
 The techniques discussed will be demonstrated in R. This course assumes some previous exposure to linear regression and statistical hypothesis testing, as well as some familiarity with R or another programming language.
 Recommended Reading: James et al. (2013) Introduction to Statistical Learning.
 Springer Series in Statistics.
 Available for free download at www.statlearning.com.
 Prerequisite: Click here for this module’s prerequisite information.
 Co-listed with Summer Institute in Statistics for Big Data (SISBID 2015).

 Module 13: Association Mapping: GWAS and Sequencing Data